 He is a member of the Canadian Association of Journalists and Canadian Journalists for Free Expression.
 You can find Joey’s personal website at www.joeycoleman.ca.

-The Public Record does not engage in the common and standard practice of exploiting young journalists with unpaid internships and work for exposure.
+The Public Record does not engage in the practice of exploiting young journalists with unpaid internships and work for exposure.

 Presently, The Public Record does not engage in work placements.